Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Photon energy spectrum

 where $E_{\star}=(m_{\pi}^{2}+m_{\mu}^{2})/(2m_{\pi})$, indicates that pion decay can also produce on-shell muons that subsequently decay to low energy photons as discussed above.

 For neutral pions, the only decay channel is di-photon production, which produces a sharp line in the pion rest frame as:

 To obtain the decay spectrum in the lab-frame, a Lorentz boost is applied to these radiative decay spectra, where $E_{\mu/\pi}=m_{\rm DM}/2$.
-All spectra and boost transformations are handled within the {\tt Hazma} package, which generates accurate radiative decay spectra for dark matter decays with masses up to 1.5~GeV~\cite{Coogan:2019qpu, Coogan:2021sjs}.
+All spectra and boost transformations are handled within the {\tt Hazma} package, which generates accurate radiative decay spectra for dark matter decays with masses up to 1.5~GeV~\cite{Coogan:2019qpu, Coogan:2021sjs} (for the computation of higher masses, see the main text).